Extension of a Diophantine triple with the property $D(4)$: Introduction

 \section{Introduction}

 \begin{df} Let $n\neq0$ be an integer.
-We call the set of $m$ distinct positive integers a $D(n)$-$m$-tuple, or $m$-tuple with the property $D(4)$, if the product of any two of its distinct elements increased by $n$ is a perfect square. \end{df}
+We call a set of $m$ distinct positive integers a $D(n)$-$m$-tuple, or $m$-tuple with the property $D(4)$, if the product of any two of its distinct elements increased by $n$ is a perfect square. \end{df}

-One of the most interesting and most studied questions is how large those sets can be.
-In the classical case, first studied by Diophantus, when $n=1$, Dujella has proven in \cite{duje_kon} that a $D(1)$-sextuple does not exist and that there are at most finitely many quintuples.
-Over the years many authors improved the upper bound for the number of $D(1)$-quintuples and finally He, Togb\'{e} and Ziegler in \cite{petorke} have given the proof of the nonexistence of $D(1)$-quintuples.
-To see details of the history of the problem with all references one can visit the webpage \cite{duje_web}.
+One of the most interesting and frequently studied questions is how large these sets can be.
+In the classical case (when $n=1$), first studied by Diophantus, Dujella proved in \cite{duje_kon} that a $D(1)$-sextuple does not exist and that there are at most finitely many quintuples.
+Over the years many authors have improved the upper bound for the number of $D(1)$-quintuples.
+Finally, in \cite{petorke}, He, Togb\'{e} and Ziegler established the nonexistence of $D(1)$-quintuples.
+Details of the history of the problem with all references are available at this Web address \cite{duje_web}.

 Variants of the problem when $n=4$ or $n=-1$ are also studied frequently.
-In the case $n=4$ similar conjectures and observations can be made as in the $D(1)$ case.
-In the light of that observation, Filipin and the author have proven that $D(4)$-quintuple also doesn't exist.
+In the case $n=4$, similar conjectures and observations can be made as in the $D(1)$ case.
+In the light of this observation, Filipin and the author have proven in \cite{nas2} that a $D(4)$-quintuple also does not exist.

-In both cases $n=1$ and $n=4$, conjecture about uniqueness of extension of a triple to a quadruple with a larger element is still open.
-In the case $n=-1$, a conjecture of nonexistence of a quadruple is studied, and for the survey of a problem one can see \cite{cipu}.
+In both cases, $n=1$ and $n=4$, conjectures about the uniqueness of an extension of a triple to a quadruple with a larger element are still open.
+Moreover, in the case $n=-1$, a conjecture about the nonexistence of a quadruple is studied.
+For a survey of the latter case of the problem one can see \cite{cipu}.

 A $D(4)$-pair can be extended with a larger element $c$ to form a $D(4)$-triple.
-The smallest such $c$ is $c=a+b+2r$, where $r=\sqrt{ab+4}$ and such triple is often called a regular triple, or in the $D(1)$ case it is also called an Euler triple.
-There are infinitely many extensions of a pair to a triple and they can be studied by finding solutions to a of a Pellian equation
+The smallest such $c$ is $c=a+b+2r$, where $r=\sqrt{ab+4}$ and such a triple is often called a regular triple, or in the $D(1)$ case it is also called an Euler triple.
+There are infinitely many extensions of a pair to a triple and they can be studied by finding solutions to a Pellian equation

 where $s$ and $t$ are positive integers defined by $ac+4=s^2$ and $bc+4=t^2.$

 For a $D(4)$-triple $\{a,b,c\}$, $a<b<c$, we define